Generalized Dirichlet Energy and Graph Laplacians for Clustering Directed and Undirected Graphs: Generalized spectral clustering via GDE minimization

+As with classical spectral clustering, this problem is \textnormal{NP}-hard due to the discrete constraints on $\rmU$ \citep{von2007tutorial}.
+To make it tractable, we adopt the standard relaxation: instead of binary indicator functions, we allow $\rmU$ to be any real-valued matrix with orthonormal columns.
+This leads to the relaxed optimization problem:

-whose solution $\mathbf{U}$ can be shown to be the eigenvectors corresponding to the $k$ smallest eigenvalues of the unnormalized generalized Laplacian $\mathbf{L}(\nu)$.
+whose solution is given by the $k$ eigenvectors of $\rmL_\nu$ corresponding to its smallest eigenvalues.

-The novelty of our framework lies in the definition of a generalized Laplacian associated with an arbitrary positive measure, and its connection to a general formulation of spectral clustering.
-In the case where $\nu$ is the stationary measure $\pi$, the spectral relaxation of the normalized Dirichlet energy Eq.\,\eqref{rayleigh_ratio} leads to the approach for strongly connected digraphs proposed by~\cite{zhou2005learning}.
+The novelty of the proposed method lies in the generalized Laplacian $\rmL_\nu$, which is defined with respect to an arbitrary positive vertex measure $\nu$.
+This flexibility stems from the \GDE framework and captures a rich family of partitioning behaviors grounded in random walk dynamics.
+When the measure is chosen as the stationary distribution, $\nu = \pi$, and the normalized Dirichlet energy (see Eq.\,\eqref{rayleigh_ratio}) is minimized, the resulting method recovers the classical approach for strongly connected digraphs. \citep{zhou2005learning}.